Achieve your ESG goals with your tax equity.

 Since 2005, Monarch Private Capital funds and tax equity investments have:

-Managed $3 billion worth of tax credits for ESG investments in more than 600 projects in 30 states
+Managed $4 billion worth of tax credits for ESG investments in more than 700 projects in over 30 states

-Generated more than 100,000 jobs and a broad economic impact of $30 billion
+Generated more than 300,000 jobs and a broad economic impact of more than $30 billion

 Enabled the development of 35,000 units of affordable housing